PacificBiosciences/IsoSeq/README.md

     user    2832m8.382s
     $ ls polished*
     polished.bam  polished.bam.pbi  polished.hq.fasta.gz  polished.hq.fastq.gz  polished.lq.fasta.gz  polished.lq.fastq.gz  polished.transcriptset.xml

+If you have multiple cells, you should run `--split-bam` in the cluster step which will produce chunked cluster results.
+Each chunked cluster result can be run as a parallel polish job and merged at the end.
+The following example splits into 24 chunks. `sample.subreadset.xml` is the dataset containing all the input cells.
+The `isoseq3 polish` jobs can be run in parallel.

+    $ isoseq3 cluster demux.primer_5p--primer_3p.bam unpolished.bam --split-bam 24
+    $ isoseq3 polish unpolished.0.bam sample.subreadset.xml polished.0.bam
+    $ isoseq3 polish unpolished.1.bam sample.subreadset.xml polished.1.bam
+    $ ...

 ## FAQ
 ### Why IsoSeq3 and not the established IsoSeq1 or IsoSeq2?